JakobStrozberg/JakobStrozberg/README.md

 </a>

 **University Physics Tutor**
-- University physics tutor (year 1-4) with a focus on fluid mechanics and aerodynamics
-- I build a reference website for my students, available for free here: https://jakesphysicsnotes.com/
+- University physics tutor (year 1-4) with a focus on fluid mechanics and aerodynamics.
+I built a reference website for my students, available for free here: https://jakesphysicsnotes.com/

 ---